KunalD09/vsdpdworkshop/README.md

 As shown in the image below, the pins are placed between the core and die and planning for pin-placement is done by backend engineers for which they need to understand the design.
 The pin-blockage is placed between the pins to avoid placing the logic cells between core and die.

 ![image](https://github.com/KunalD09/vsdpdworkshop/assets/18254670/8d355506-12f0-4b00-86c2-70354a46e46b)

-DAY-2 LABS

-**Floorplan run on OpenLANE & view in Magic** Importance files in increasing priority order:
-      - floorplan.tcl - it contains the system default settings
-      - config.tcl - it overrides the default settings in floorplan.tcl
-      - sky130A_sky130_fd_sc_hd_config.tcl - the settings in this file will override config.tcl file settings

-Floorplan envrionment variables or switches:
-      - FP_CORE_UTIL - floorplan core utilisation
-      - FP_ASPECT_RATIO - floorplan aspect ratio
-      - FP_CORE_MARGIN - Core to die margin area
-      - FP_IO_MODE - defines pin configurations (1 = equidistant/0 = not equidistant)
-      - FP_CORE_VMETAL - vertical metal layer
-      - FP_CORE_HMETAL - horizontal metal layer

-Note: Usually, vertical metal layer and horizontal metal layer values will be 1 more than that specified in the files

-To run the picorv32a floorplan in openLANE, use the below command

-**run_floorplan**

-To view the floorplan, Magic is invoked after moving to the results/floorplan directory:

 # Lec 2:

 **a.
 Netlist binding and initial placement**